Installing memcached plugin for MySQL5.6

 # netstat -lnpt | egrep "(Proto|mysql)" Proto Recv-Q Send-Q Local Address Foreign Address State PID/Program name tcp 0 0 0.0.0.0:11211 0.0.0.0:* LISTEN 531/mysqld tcp 0 0 :::3306 :::* LISTEN 531/mysqld tcp 0 0 :::11211 :::* LISTEN 531/mysqld

-Let's use telnet to check if it's working:
+Let's use telnet to verify its operation.

 # yum -y install telnet $ telnet localhost 11211 Trying 127.0.0.1...
 Connected to localhost.
 Escape character is '^]'. get foo VALUE foo 0 2 hi END stats STAT pid 8861 (etc)